Chathuminda99/webhead_check/README.md

   - `Cross-Origin-Embedder-Policy`
   - `Cross-Origin-Resource-Policy`
   - `Cross-Origin-Opener-Policy`
+- **Single URL Mode**: Displays results directly in the terminal.
-- Generates a color-coded Excel report:
+- **List Mode**: Processes multiple URLs from a file and generates a color-coded Excel report:
-  - **Green** for headers that are implemented.
+  - **Green** for headers implemented.
-  - **Red** for headers that are missing.
+  - **Red** for headers missing.
-- Displays a progress bar while processing URLs.
+- Real-time progress updates with a user-friendly progress bar.

 ## Prerequisites